 Resistance training builds muscle:

-The best way to build muscle is with resistance training and progressive overload.
+The best way to build muscle is through resistance training and progressive overload.
 However, different programs target different goals for hypertrophy (mass) versus strength.
 People new to resistance training should focus on building a decent base level of strength and muscle definition, as well as practicing good form, before trying to add specificity to their program.

 There are hundreds of programs out there.
 Keeping it simple in the beginning is the best approach for most.